How To Apply

 Samuel D. Harris Fund for Children’s Dental Health

 The ADAF's Harris Grant program provides grants of up to $5,000 each to nonprofit organizations and agencies that sponsor education programs for parents and caregivers to reduce the incidence of early childhood caries.
-Up to $148,000 in grants will be awarded in 2014.
+The ADA Foundation awarded a total of more than $115,000 in funding to 25 Harris Grant recipients in 2014.

 Questions?
 Please contact the ADA Foundation at 312.440.2547.